Savings from Switching your Energy Supply

-Savings shown compare the price of the Standard Variable Tariffs of the Big 6 energy suppliers with the cheapest* energy deal in the market at the beginning of the month.
+Savings shown compare the price of the Standard Variable Tariffs of the Big 6 energy suppliers (as they will be on 1 October 2019) with the cheapest* energy deal in the market at the beginning of the month.

-Energy usage is based on current Ofgem average typical consumption values being 12,000 kWh a year for gas usage and 3,100 a year for electricity usage.
+Energy usage is based on current Ofgem average typical consumption values – 12,000 kWh a year for gas usage and 3,100 a year for electricity usage.

 Analysis is based on Standard electricity meters only (does not include Economy 7 or night time usage meters).
 If you have an Economy 7 meter please use our domestic energy comparison service to get a customised quote.